jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/README.md

 - Enables making changes to the annotation content in Freeplane and writing these changes back into the original PDF to keep the PDF and Freeplane synchronised
 - Deleting an annotation in the PDF will delete the annotation node in Freeplane
 - Deleting an annotation node in Freeplane will not delete the annotation in the pdf (by design, could be changed if desired), but stops h2aFreeplane from again importing the annotation (will not appear in Freeplane again).
 To undo such a partly deleted annotation, remove the line that belongs to this annotation from the note of the parent pdf node, this will make h2aFreeplane import the annotation again.
-- You can rearrange the annotations, group them, add annotations nodes as children to annotations nodes and add non-annoation nodes (standard Freeplane nodes).
+- You can rearrange the annotations, group them, add annotations nodes as children to annotations nodes and add non-annotation nodes (standard Freeplane nodes).
 Currently only three levels of children are supported (can be extended in the groovy script).

 ## Python executables
 Reading and writing of the pdf annotation is based on Python (fitz, pymupdf).
-However, due to prebuild executables your PC does not need to have Python or any module installed to be able to run h2aFreeplane.
-Currently the Python-executables are only prebuilt for Windows and Linux, but it should easily be possible to build them e.g. for Mac (using auto-py-to-exe).
+However, due to pre-built executables your PC does not need to have Python or any module installed to be able to run h2aFreeplane.
+Currently the Python-executables are only pre-built for Windows and Linux, but it should easily be possible to build them e.g. for Mac (using auto-py-to-exe).
 In case there are some security considerations or your antivirus software does not like the Python executables, you can also easily build the Python executables by yourself (using Python3, fitz, auto-py-to-exe and the Python source code from https://github.com/jfriedlein/h2a_pdf-highlightedText_to_annotation building the files h2aFreeplane_caller.py, h2a_update_from_Freeplane_caller.py both with the folder h2a_functions).

 ## Docear
 Docear (https://docear.org/) is a fantastic system, which might has been born to early to truly thrive.
 Unfortunately, it nowadays appears outdated, unsupported, and somewhat buggy/error-prone (as of 2024). h2aFreeplane opts to revive the pdf handling capabilities of Docear bringing it into the current decade and trying to avoid some of its original shortcomings.
 We try to achieve this by: